commit-live-students/pandas_guided_project/README.md

 You also learn to perform common excel tasks with pandas

-## What will you learn in the session ?
+## What will you learn in the session?
 - Python Basics
 - Pandas
 - Web Scrapping